hamed-bavar/ng-ch-1/README.md

 # Challenge #1

-This project is made using [Angular CLI](https://ng-ch-1.vercel.app) version 13.1.3.
+This project is made using [Angular CLI](https://angular.io/) version 13.1.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

+Click on [this link](https://ng-ch-1.vercel.app) to see the project

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.